arillo/Backbone.Facetr/README.md

 Sorts the collection according to the given attribute name.
 By default ascendent sort is used.
 See asc() and desc() methods below to define sort direction.
-Triggers sort event unless true is passed as parameter.
+Triggers sort event unless true is passed as last parameter.
 This method automatically recognizes string, numeric or date values.

 example